-One tricky aspect of grooming is figuring out how to trim dog nails.
-This is especially relevant if you have decided on grooming your own dog at home.
+One tricky aspect of grooming is figuring out how to clip dog nails at home.
+This is especially relevant if you have decided on grooming your own dog.
 If you attend a professional groomer on a regular basis, then problem solved.
+Otherwise, I’m sure some tips and certainly a video will be welcome.

-Therefore, this article is intended to provide some guidance for DIY dog owners.
+This article is intended to provide tips for DIY nail clipping dog owners.

-Your dog will need to have his nails clipped regularly, or they will grow into claws making walking painful for him and his longer nails can damage furniture.
+Your dog will need to have his nails clipped regularly, or they will grow into claws making walking painful for him and his longer nails can, in addition, damage furniture.

-In the wild, wear and tear from exercise would have served to keep nails relatively short.
-So it follows that frequent running and playing on hard surfaces might mean that nails grow more slowly.
-But what are the chances of that these days.?
-So let’s address the need to manage nail trimming ourselves.
+In the wild, wear and tear from exercise would have served to keep dog nails relatively short.
+It follows that frequent running and playing on hard surfaces could mean that nails grow more slowly.
+But how often does your dog get to spend a lot of time running up and down on concrete for example?
+I would imagine not enough to take care of those long growing nails.
+So, let’s address the need to manage nail trimming ourselves.

 Furthermore, most dogs do not like being restrained physically.
 So it naturally follows that they do not readily welcome being held for nail clipping.